-Please note some functions are blocked for bandwidth reasons including downloading large content (such as films) and accessing personal streaming services such as Amazon Prime, Disney Plus or Netflix.
+Please note some functions are not accessible for bandwidth reasons including downloading large content (such as films) and accessing personal streaming services such as Amazon Prime, Disney Plus or Netflix.

-NHS Wi-Fi should allow access many good sites and apps including BBC iPlayer, More4, Sky Sports or BBC Sounds.
-If you wish to watch high content streamed services such as some music videos or feature films, we recommend that you download preferred content to your device before arriving at hospital, so you do not have access issues.
+NHS Wi-Fi should allow you to access many sites and apps including BBC iPlayer, More4, Sky Sports or BBC Sounds.
+If you wish to watch high-content streamed services such as music videos or feature films, we recommend that you download preferred content to your device before coming to hospital to avoid any access issues.

 We recommend that you tune into Kingston Hospital radio whilst you are here.
 You can listen live at https://khradio.org.

-If you experience problems with our NHS Wi Fi service, please contact Wi Fi Spark directly on 0344 848 9555 or log a support ticket at www.wifispark.com/support
+If you experience problems with our NHS Wi Fi service, please contact Wi Fi Spark directly on 0344 848 9555 or email firstname.lastname@example.org

 Personal devices and security